About avian influenza

 Virus mixing - creating a new influenza virus

-Since avian influenza viruses are not very contagious between humans, it is very unlikely that they will cause a new global influenza outbreak, called a pandemic.
+Since avian influenza viruses are not very contagious between humans, it is very unlikely that they will cause a new global pandemic.
 However, influenza viruses are unpredictable and are constantly mutating when they reproduce.
 Some of these changes may result in viruses with new properties.
 For example, if a person is infected with regular influenza and avian influenza viruses simultaneously, the infected cells could produce a cross between the two viruses.
-This may result in a new virus with the pathogenic properties of the avian influenza virus and the infectious properties of the human influenza virus.
+This may result in a new virus with the pathogenic properties of the avian influenza virus and the transmissive properties of the human influenza virus.
 This will be a new virus to which few have immunity.

 Epidemics of "new" influenza viruses in humans - influenza pandemics

 We know that new influenza viruses have spread and created pandemics among humans in the past, and we expect that this will happen in the future.
 When the Asian influenza spread in 1957 it was with a cross of influenza virus from the circulating human H1N1 virus and H2N2 avian influenza virus.
 Likewise, Hong Kong influenza appeared ten years later when H2 was substituted by H3 - also from avian viruses.
 Many believe that the Spanish influenza of 1918-1919, which killed 40 million people in the course of a year, emerged in a similar way or that the entire virus originated directly from an avian virus.

 When these "new" influenza viruses appeared there was almost no immunity to these viruses in the human population and they could therefore spread virtually unhindered.
 Such unusually large global influenza epidemics are called influenza pandemics.
 From the 1900s to the present day, this has happened four times: 1918-20: Spanish influenza, 1957-1958: Asian influenza, 1968-1970: Hong Kong influenza and 2009-10: Swine influenza A(H1N1).